Emergency Medical Science

-Paramedics satisfying the requirements for Advanced Standing will be admitted to the EMS Bridging program.
-Students admitted to the the EMS Bridging program must complete at least 18 hours of the required courses in the EMS program at Davidson County Community College.
+Paramedics satisfying the requirements for Advanced Standing will be admitted to the EMS Bridging option.
+Students admitted to the the EMS Bridging option must complete at least 18 hours of the required courses in the EMS program at Davidson County Community College.

 Challenge Examinations for EMS Courses

 State credentialed EMTs, EMT-Intermediates, or Paramedics who do not hold National Registry registration or a North Carolina credential may challenge EMS courses appropriate for their certification level.
 Specific information regarding challenge examinations for these courses will be provided to applicants upon request.
 (Refer to general requirements for more information about requesting Credit by Examination.)